Japan Society (Manhattan): Resumption of activities

-John D. Rockefeller III served as president from 1952 to 1969 and then as Chairman of the Board until his death in 1978.
+John D. Rockefeller III served as president from 1952 to 1969 and then as chairman of the board until his death in 1978.
 He accompanied John Foster Dulles on his trip to Japan that eventually led to the signing of the 1951 treaty.
 Rockefeller, a supporter of the Institute of Pacific Relations who visited Japan in 1929 during one of its conferences, wanted to contribute to bettering US–Japan relations after the war and believed there needed to be non-governmental organizations like Japan Society in each country in order for such friendly relations to exist.

 Under Rockefeller's leadership, Japan Society expanded and talk began to find a permanent headquarters for it.
 It shared offices with another Rockefeller-led organization, Asia Society, but as the two organizations continued to grow during the 1960s it became increasingly clear that Japan Society needed its own building.
 After receiving donations from Rockefeller and other members, construction began on "Japan House" in 1967.
 Designed by Junzo Yoshimura, whose work also includes Asia Society's headquarters, it became the first building in New York of contemporary Japanese architecture.
 On September 13, 1971, it was finally opened to the public after a ceremony attended by Prince Hitachi.
-He echoed Russell’s first words about Japan Society, calling for "closer people-to-people" contact between the countries.
+He echoed Russell's first words about Japan Society, calling for "closer people-to-people" contact between the countries.
 In 1970, Rockefeller was succeeded by Japan-born lawyer Isaac Shapiro, who served as president until 1977.

+In the late 1990s, the Japan Society sold unused air rights to Donald Trump, who used them along with air rights purchased from the Church of the Holy Family and other neighboring properties to develop the Trump World Tower at the east end of the block on the former site of the United Engineering Center.

-In 2021, to commemorate both the 50th anniversary of the current headquarters' initiation and the tenth anniversary of the 2011 Tōhoku earthquake and tsunami, Japan Society held an exhibition of traditional Japanese carpentry.
+In March 2021, Japan Society marked the 50th anniversary of the current headquarters' completion and as well as the 10th anniversary of Great East Japan earthquake and tsunami and the subsequent Fukushima nuclear disaster with an exhibition of traditional Japanese carpentry.